 - Business Revenue: $100,000 per year

-To secure loans with OnDeck, a business must make at least 5 bank transactions per month, have a credit score of 600, revenue of 100k, and been in business for over 12 months.
+To secure loans with OnDeck, a business must make at least 5 bank transactions per month, have a credit score of 600, the revenue of 100k, and been in business for over 12 months.

 The following industries are prohibited:

 - Government & Non-Profits

 - Money Services Business (MSB)

 - Vehicle Dealers / Used Good Dealers / Auction Houses

 RELATED: HubSpot Marketing Tool Review.

 Some OnDeck Capital competitors and alternatives are:

 - LoanBuilder: LoanBuilder is considered a decent alternative to OnDeck as it offers short-term loans to customers in all 50 states.
 The financial institution provides loans with low origination fees and no prepayment penalties.
 Borrowers’ monthly payments are fixed, and repayment choices are limited, just like with OnDeck.